Pipeline

 To learn more about how CM-101 may interrupt the fibro-inflammatory vicious cycle believed to drive disease progression in PSC, see our Mechanism of Action (MOA) video at: MOA video

-Liver Fibrosis MoA (SC Formulation) (completed)
+Liver Fibrosis MoA (SC formulation)

 Candidate